 What’s the difference between a multi purpose app and a single app?

 The difference between multiple single purpose apps and an integrated multi-purpose platform is huge.
 For starters, everything is in one place, so the need to flip between apps is gone.
-With everything in a single digital workplace, productivity can start to be streamlined again, as attention is focused on one area rather than spread across many.
+With everything in a single digital workspace, productivity can start to be streamlined again, as attention is focused on one area rather than spread across many.

 Why are multi-purpose apps better?